joereddington/joereddington.github.io/_posts/2016-04-28-unhelpful-annotations-never-eat-alone....md

   That's all we have time for
 </h3>

 The book is full of this sort of thing - these are just the highlights that I pulled off my Kindle.
-There _are_ good things in the book&#8230; but there's a lot of rubbish.
+There _are_ good things in the book but there's a lot of rubbish.